 What About Totality?

 When the Moon completely covers the face of the Sun, the eclipse is total.
-During a total eclipse, the brightness of the Sun is only about the same as that of the full Moon.
+During a total solar eclipse, the brightness of the Sun is about the same as that of the full Moon.
 At this point (and only at totality) it’s safe to view the Sun directly or take pictures without a filter.

 Keep in mind, if you are taking pictures with magnification, you may still need a filter.
 DSLR users in particular should take note.
 During an eclipse, never view the magnified Sun directly, even at totality.